f4z3r/relAI/README.md

 ## Running the Project

 The project is hosted on a docker image.
-This might not be 100% stable.

 In order to build the docker image please run: